 Cherished Sleep lockdown survival guide

 Here is the Cherished Sleep lockdown survival guide.
 Afterall, a well-rested child who feels secure has a much easier time with change.
 And lockdown has meant a lot of change, right?
-I mean, these past 2 -3 weeks have been… surreal, to say the least.
+I mean, things have been… surreal, to say the least.
 So I wanted to get some tips out so you can survive lockdown relatively unscathed.

 If you’re in the same boat as most parents around the world, you’ve had to accommodate the fact that you and your children were suddenly and unexpectedly given a different way to live.
 Life as we know it has changed, and will remain changed for a while yet.
 And to top it all off, the kids are unable to leave the house for any length of time.
 Lockdown means stay home.